Manage zone redundant high-availability in Azure Database for MySQL with Azure CLI

 Example:

-You can disable high availability by using the az mysql flexible-server update command.
-Disabling high availability is only supported if the server was created with high availability.
+You can disable high-availability by using the az mysql flexible-server update command.
+You can disable high-availability only if the server was created with high-availability.

 az mysql flexible-server update [--high-availability {Disabled, SameZone, ZoneRedundant}]